Attacler/TextToAnything-Directus/readme.md

 4. Here you can choose the API plan that you wish to use, Basic is good enough for testing.
    If you have any questions about the billing, please view the FAQ at the bottom of this page.
 5. Add your payment details
-   You can the necessary API token at .
-The extension will not function without it, but there is a free tier available for testing.
 6. Go to Endpoints and you should see the RapidAPI key on the right.

+The extension will not function without the Rapid API token, but there will always be a free tier available.
+You can fill in the token inside of the TTA settings.

 ## Supported Features

 The package currently supports the following operations:

 - Create a PDF based on the provided HTML
+- Create a HTML Template to PDF
 - Create a QRCode
 - Create a Barcode